yusuke817/RT1_3rd_assignment/README.md

 # The expalanation about each driving modes
 Please read the comments in the codes if you would like to know the details of the implementation.
 Here, I explain the important part briefly.
 ## auto drive mode
 Navigation stack enables a car to reach the destination which user decides with collision avoidance.
-The main node receives goal coordinates and send them to move_base.
+The "menu" node defined in menu.py receives goal coordinates and send them to move_base.

 ```
 # accepting the goal coordinate user wants